Pilots & Passengers: Adaptive Leadership in Turbulence

 The questions I am holding are:

-The irony is that those often acting as pilots in their organization are more often those without leadership titles who acutely feel the somatic effects of the turbulence.
-They are often not riding in the same air cabin as their titled leaders: as if the main cabin was subjected to extreme turbulence while the front cabin only experienced light turbulence.
-These employees, faculty, and staff are looking out the small window and are able to forecast more turbulence ahead.
+The irony is that those often acting as pilots in their organization are more often those without leadership titles who acutely feel the somatic effects of both external and internal turbulence.
+They are often not riding in the same air cabin as their titled leaders who are sequestered in the cockpit.
+These employees, faculty, and staff are more attuned to the turbulence ahead by noticing what is happening to the colleagues around them while also looking out the small window.
+The reality is that many organizations are currently flying with navigational intelligence in the wrong seats.
+Recognizing which seat you are actually in is where the adaptive leadership journey begins.

 Photo by Felipe Vidal Soto on Unsplash